 What happens after I send you an email using this fancy contact form?

 I’ll get back to you, usually within 24 hours, and respond to your query.
-If you haven’t provided much information, I’ll ask you for that.
+If you haven’t provided much information, I’ll ask you some questions.
 I’ll also let you know about my current availability and request anything else I might need from you to put together a quote.
 From there, we can get into the nitty-gritty of your project, and either meet for a coffee or jump on a video call.